Consulting Project Team Structure: Roles & MBB Titles

 Consulting project team structure is the way a client problem gets divided into roles, workstreams, review points, and decision paths.
-Senior leaders protect the client relationship and quality bar.
-A project manager turns the objective into a workplan.
+A typical strategy team at McKinsey, BCG, or Bain is small, usually 3 to 6 people.
+A partner protects the client relationship and the quality bar while working part time across several engagements.
+An engagement manager or project leader turns the objective into a workplan and runs the team full time.
 Consultants and associates own workstreams, test hypotheses, and translate messy facts into recommendations.
 Analysts build the fact base through research, models, interviews, and exhibits.
-Experts add depth where the team needs specialist judgment, while client counterparts provide data, context, approvals, and the eventual decision.
-For candidates, this is more useful than memorizing a title ladder.
-It explains what junior consultants actually do, why case interviews test structure and synthesis, how fit interviews judge ownership and teamwork, and how to ask sharper questions in networking calls.
-Learn the flow, then practice acting like the junior person who moves analysis forward under pressure with client context.
+Experts add depth where the team needs specialist judgment, and client counterparts provide data, context, approvals, and the eventual decision.
+For candidates, this map is more useful than a title ladder.
+It explains what junior consultants actually do, why case interviews test structure and synthesis, and how to ask sharper questions in networking calls.

 For broader context on the job around these teams, start with what management consultants do.

 A consulting project team is built for delivery.
-The client has a problem, the firm staffs people around the problem, and each person owns a different part of turning ambiguity into a decision.
-The structure includes who speaks to senior clients, who runs the workplan, who owns each workstream, who builds the analysis, who reviews quality, and who decides what the client can actually implement.
+The client has a problem, the firm staffs a small group around it, and each person owns a different part of turning ambiguity into a decision.
+The structure defines who speaks to senior clients, who runs the workplan, who owns each workstream, who builds the analysis, who reviews quality, and who decides what the client can actually implement.

 That is different from firm hierarchy.
 Firm hierarchy is the career ladder.
-Project-team structure is the temporary operating model for a client problem.
-A partner may sit above the team in the firm ladder, but on a project the more relevant question is what that partner reviews, which client relationship they manage, and how their feedback changes the team story.
+Project-team structure is the temporary operating model for one client problem.
+A partner sits above the team on the firm ladder, but on a project the more useful question is what that partner reviews, which client relationship they manage, and how their feedback changes the team story.

+McKinsey's consulting roles page separates junior client-team work, workstream ownership, project leadership, and senior client advisory responsibilities.
 Yale frames consulting as problem solving and objective advice across strategy, operations, profitability, and organizational effectiveness in its consulting career overview.
-McKinsey's consulting roles page also separates junior client-team work, workstream ownership, project leadership, and senior client advisory responsibilities.
-The lesson for candidates is simple: title names vary, but the responsibility map is the useful part.
+The lesson is consistent across firms: title names vary, but the responsibility map is the part that transfers.

-Role-by-role table: who does what on a consulting project
+Who does what on a consulting project team?

 RoleCommon titlesWhat they ownWhat the candidate should learnInterview relevance

-Partner or managing directorPartner, managing director, senior partnerSenior client relationship, quality bar, steering decisionsWhat the client truly cares about and how trust is builtRecommendations must be executive-ready, not just analytical
+Partner or managing directorPartner, managing director, senior partner, directorSenior client relationship, quality bar, steering decisions, selling work; oversees 2 to 7 projectsWhat the client truly cares about and how trust is builtRecommendations must be executive-ready, not just analytical

-Principal or associate partnerPrincipal, associate partner, expert associate partnerSenior review, client problem solving, multiple workstreams or projectsHow logic gets pressure-tested before it reaches the topHelps you understand upward communication
+Principal or associate partnerPrincipal, associate partner, associate principalSenior review, client problem solving, up to three or four parallel projectsHow logic gets pressure-tested before it reaches the topHelps you understand upward communication

-Consultant or associateConsultant, associate, senior associateWorkstream ownership, interviews, analysis, recommendation buildingHow to turn a branch of the problem into an answerMaps to structure, synthesis, and ownership
+Consultant or associateConsultant, associate, senior associateWorkstream ownership, interviews, analysis, recommendation building, often manages an analystHow to turn a branch of the problem into an answerMaps to structure, synthesis, and ownership

 Specialist or expertExpert, specialist, data scientist, industry advisorFunctional or industry insightHow generalist teams avoid shallow analysisReminds you to state assumptions and ask for expertise

-Client counterpartClient sponsor, project owner, finance lead, operations leadData access, context, decisions, implementation pathThe client is not a bystander; the client owns realityHelps you avoid case answers that ignore feasibility
+Client counterpartClient sponsor, project owner, finance lead, operations leadData access, context, decisions, implementation pathThe client owns reality, not the slidesHelps you avoid case answers that ignore feasibility

-Examples: how a real consulting project flows through the team
+How does a real consulting project flow through the team?

 Imagine a retailer with declining profitability.
 At kickoff, the partner frames the senior-client question: where is margin pressure coming from, and what decision does leadership need to make?
 The engagement manager turns that into a workplan.
-One workstream may investigate revenue, including pricing, mix, traffic, and conversion.
-Another may investigate cost, including labor, supply chain, shrink, and vendor terms.
+One workstream investigates revenue, including pricing, mix, traffic, and conversion.
+Another investigates cost, including labor, supply chain, shrink, and vendor terms.

-Consultants or associates run those workstreams.
+Consultants and associates run those workstreams.
 They define the analysis, request data, interview client stakeholders, and decide which facts matter.
 Analysts build the model, clean the data, create exhibits, compare store groups, and prepare the evidence the team will review.
+The daily loop is iterative: collect and clean data, run the analysis, draft the exhibit, get manager feedback, then revise until the finding is accurate, well-worded, and baked into the overall narrative.
 Experts may challenge assumptions about merchandising or supply chain.
-The client team provides data, explains operational constraints, reacts to findings, and decides which recommendations can survive contact with reality.
+The client team supplies data, explains operational constraints, reacts to findings, and decides which recommendations survive contact with reality.

 The best networking questions are specific enough to reveal the job, but not so rigid that they sound scripted.
 You are trying to understand how work, feedback, and client exposure actually move through the team.